Center for Public Integrity Center for Public Integrity

 Center for Public Integrity

-The Center for Public Integrity was established in 1989, making it one of the oldest and largest nonprofit news organizations in the United States.
-Established by journalist Charles Lewis, its mission as an investigative newsroom is to examine the impact of money on the widening inequality of our democratic systems.
-Conversely, the Center for Public Integrity also studies the ways in which laws and policies emanating from Washington, D.C. affect inequity at the state and local levels.
-In order to accomplish this, the Center frequently collaborates with both local and national newsrooms from coast to coast.
-Its Pulitzer Prize-winning reporting has had a sizable impact on government entities and corporations alike–altering countless laws and policies, pressuring government offices to release information of critical value to the public, and holding corporations accountable for abuses of power.
+Established in 1989, the Center for Public Integrity is one of the oldest and largest nonprofit news organizations in the United States.
+Established by journalist Charles Lewis, Public Integrity examines the impact of money on the widening inequality of our democratic systems.
+Conversely, the organization also studies the ways in which laws and policies emanating from Washington, D.C. affect inequity at the state and local levels.
+To accomplish this, Public Integrity frequently collaborates with local and national newsrooms.
+Its Pulitzer Prize-winning reporting has sizably impacted government entities and corporations alike, altering countless laws and policies, pressuring government offices to release information of critical value to the public, and holding corporations accountable for abuses of power.

 GRoW Support